SYMPOSIUM PROGRAMME

 Tom Fisher • Volatility and Vulnerability in Velomobilities

-Gina Gatariin • The volatile lives of pedestrians crossing ugly footbridges: Fighting for the cities we deserve
+Gina Gatarin • The volatile lives of pedestrians crossing ugly footbridges: Fighting for the cities we deserve

 Stream 2: Volatile Lives